solo-io/gloo/docs/content/installation/advanced_configuration/wasm.md

 ---
-title: Envoy WASM filters with Gloo
+title: Envoy WASM filters with Gloo Edge
 weight: 70
-description: Using WASM filters in Envoy with Gloo
+description: Using WASM filters in Envoy with Gloo Edge
 ---

-Experimental support for Envoy WASM filters has been added to Open Source Gloo as of version 1.2.6.
-This guide is specifically for Gloo 1.5.x, as there have been some changes to the configuration API since prior versions.
+Experimental support for Envoy WASM filters has been added to Open Source Gloo Edge as of version 1.2.6.
+This guide is specifically for Gloo Edge 1.5.x, as there have been some changes to the configuration API since prior versions.

 {{% notice note %}}
 This feature is considered incredibly experimental.
 It uses a fork of Envoy which does not have any official support.
 It